sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-dataset-manage/hcpps-sapui5-ps-dataset-manage.md

 You will add to the controller a function where:

-  - we process the call to the "Update Dataset Variables" SAP Predictive services.
+  - it will process the call to the "Update Dataset Variables" SAP Predictive services.

 You will add to the view: